-- Perennial Hibiscus: These are shrubs which can range from smaller, dwarf varieties to large, tree-like bushes.
-The perennial hibiscus may be hardy or tropical, and include Rose of Sharon, rose mallow and confederate roses.
+- Perennial Hibiscus: These are shrubs that can range from smaller, dwarf varieties to large, tree-like bushes.
+The perennial hibiscus may be hardy or tropical, and include Rose of Sharon, rose mallow, and confederate roses.

 - Annual Hibiscus: These are tropical can grown as annual in slightly cooler climates.
 These grow in containers and include Chinese and read leaf hibiscus.

 Both the tropical and hardy Hibiscus plants should be planted in a well-drained soil amended with organic matter.
 Hibiscus required acidic soil.
 Mixing sphagnum peat moss into your garden soil or potting mix is one of the best ways to increase soil acidity.
 In the case of a heavy clay soil region, growing hibiscus in a raised bed helps eliminate water buildup.
 Hibiscus plants need plenty of fertilizer that is high in potassium and low in phosphorous.
 High phosphorus levels may kill the plants.
 In cold weather, you should give your plants an application of 10-4-12, 9-3-13, or 10-10-10 fertilizer.
 In summer, apply the fertilizer at half strength every two to three weeks.